magomimmo/modern-cljs/doc/tutorial-13.md

 > NOTE 3: The original [Valip][3] also provides the built-in
 > `valid-domain-email?` predicate which, by running a DNS lookup,
 > verify even the validity of the email domain.
 This is not a portable
-> predicate and as such it now leaves in the `valip.java.predicates`
+> predicate and as such it now lives in the `valip.java.predicates`
 > namespace of the [forked by Chas Emerick Valip library][2].

 We now need to update the `login.clj` by calling the just defined